 - The education or training enables the spouse to engage in gainful employment that substantially reduces the need of the party for support that would otherwise have been required.

 - The education or training received by the spouse is offset by the education or training of the other spouse.

 - When the community has substantially benefited from the education, training or educational loan.

-There are rebuttable presumptions that the community has substantially benefitted if the community contributions were made more than 10 years before commencement of the divorce action and that community has not substantially benefitted if they were made within 10 years of the commencement of the divorce action.
+There is a rebuttable presumption that the community has substantially benefited if the community contributions were made more than 10 years before the commencement of the divorce action and a presumption that the community has not substantially benefited if they were made within 10 years of the commencement of the divorce action.